 The 100th Follower Choice, Moonstruck…

-A woman meets with her fiancé’s estranged brother to invite him to their wedding, but there is an attraction between them.
+A woman meets with her fiancé’s estranged brother but there is an attraction between them.

 Another suggestion was a war film or a film with Bill Murray.
 War films are great, but to be honest I prefer more of the story of the characters than the war sequences to remember who is fighting who and why.
 As for Bill Murray – also one of darlin’ husbands favourite actors – there are so many good films to choose from that I really wouldn’t know where to start…this guy deserves at least 5 blog entries.
 So I promise at least one of his films will definitely get a blog entry soon..

 As for the final film choice by this follower, for this we return to the mid 1980s, during the many rainy, summer school holidays spent at home with my family in Scotland.
 During this time, my sisters and I often spent of our time hoping that the ZX Spectrum would load successfully as it often crashed leading to much upset.
 This was in the allegedly halcyon days you youngsters hear about, before DVDs, Playstation and Ipads when often we were encouraged to make our own entertainment.

 This meant having to watch endless Cliff Richard films preceded by children’s tv delights such as Why Don’t You?
 (1973-95).
 Unfortunately living on a farm in what seemed like the middle of nowhere, I must have had a lack of imagination or drive as my darlin’ husband says he did as the Why Don’t You theme tune suggested “go out and do something less boring instead”.

 One year, my mum and dad decided we should rent a video player for the summer.
 On reflection, I assume this was so we wouldn’t squabble over whose turn it was to play Jet Set Willy or Manic Miner.
 So instead we could squabble about what to watch on video.